anne-gcd/MTG-Link/docs/interscaffold_gapfilling/README.md

 * A **matrix** file representing the links between scaffolds in tabular format
     * the matrix file contains the number of common barcodes between all possibles pairs of scaffolds' extremities (links between the ends of the scaffolds).
 * A sequences file in **FASTA** format
-    * the FASTA file contains scaffolds sequences.
+    * the FASTA file contains scaffolds sequences (reference genome).
 * A set of linked reads in **FASTQ** format
     * the FASTQ file is a **barcoded** FASTQ file from linked reads.
 The barcode sequence must be in the header (BX:Z tag).
 For example, the *longranger basic* pipeline outputs a FASTQ file with barcode information attached.
     * the FASTQ file must be **gzipped**.
-* An indexed **BAM** file obtained after mapping the linked reads onto the draft genome assembly
+* An indexed **BAM** file obtained after mapping the linked reads onto the reference genome
     * the BAM file is a *Samtools* **indexed** BAM file.
 Each read in the BAM file has **barcode** information attached.
 For example, the *longranger* pipeline outputs an indexed BAM file containing position-sorted, aligned reads.
 Each read in this BAM file has Chromium barcode and phasing information attached.

 **NB**: If you don't have the FASTQ file, you can generate it with the following command: